Ideefixze/DTerrain/README.md

 Whenever a change is made (destruction) each **Chunk** recalculates sub-textures based on their **Columns** and recreates BoxColliders2D using Quadtree to fit new terrain.

+### Would it work in realtime game?
+Yes.
+Example scene rarely goes below ~100 FPS on my machine and it contains world destruction every frame.
-### How I can make it work faster?
+### How I can make it work even faster?
-*Increase number of chunks or reduce number of operations done on world per frame.
-I try my best to optimize it.*
+*Increase number of chunks or reduce number of operations done on world per frame.*
 ### I can't access any of the components from this package.
 *Make sure you add ```using DTerrain;``` at the begining of you scripts.*
 ### What is "power" in destruction?